alsosprachben/mnvkd/README.md

 ## Synopsis

-`mnvkd` is an application server framework for C, written as a minimal threading library (an implementation of state threads) integrated with a process-isolating userland kernel.
+`mnvkd` is an application server framework for C, written as a minimal threading library integrated with a process-isolating userland kernel.
 Applications are composed of stackless coroutines grouped like micro-threads in sets of micro-processes that each span individual contiguous memory segments that form micro-virtual-memory-spaces.

 These micro-processes are driven by a network event loop.
+Each set of micro-threads in a micro-process are cooperatively scheduled within a single dispatch of a micro-process, running until all micro-threads block.
+The micro-process are dispatched by the event loop without awareness of the underlying micro-threads, which are isolated by the micro-process.

+This design provides for a ludicrous amount of data cache and instruction cache locality.
+It is possible again to debug by inspecting the entire memory contents of a process.
+Processes are much easier to make deterministic.
+Processor TLB flushes align with network dispatches due to non-interruptable (cooperative) scheduling.

 The hierarchy is:
 1. stackless coroutine micro-threads in